Middle East · Bilingual EN/AR · 6 markets

 Six markets, two languages, one strategic map

-The Gulf Cooperation Council represents roughly 58 million people across the UAE, Saudi Arabia, Qatar, Kuwait, Bahrain, and Oman.
-Saudi Arabia alone accounts for more than half that population (approximately 36 million), while the UAE's 11 million and Qatar's 3 million represent high-per-capita commercial markets that punch above their population weight.
+The Gulf Cooperation Council reached 61.2 million people at end-2024 (Gulf News / GCC Statistical Centre) across the UAE, Saudi Arabia, Qatar, Kuwait, Bahrain, and Oman.
+Saudi Arabia accounts for more than half that total at roughly 35 million, while the UAE's 11 million and Qatar's 3 million represent high-per-capita commercial markets that punch above their population weight.
 Kuwait, Bahrain, and Oman round out the regional map with distinctive local commercial dynamics.
 For SEO, this means six genuinely separate markets with shared language (Arabic) and significant English-language overlap, operating under six different regulatory frameworks.

 EN/AR